 Home broadband packages in the UK are advertised with an average speed, which is the rate achieved by 50% of the provider’s customers.
 This means that your actual broadband speed could be either slower or faster than the advertised figure.
 When signing up for a standard ADSL or fibre optic broadband service, the provider should give you an accurate estimate.

 ADSL broadband has an average speed of 10-11Mbps.
-Fibre optic broadband varies, but most services offer an average speed of either 35Mbps or 65Mbps, while a full-fibre connection can deliver up to 1Gbps.
+Fibre optic broadband varies, but most services offer an average speed of either 35Mbps or 65Mbps, while a full-fibre connection can deliver 1Gbps+.
 Virgin Media has a choice of speeds from 50Mbps up to 518Mbps.

 The national average home broadband speed according to Ofcom (the UK’s telecom regulator) is 50.4Mbps.